 The combustible element of torch fuel is in a chemical group called naphthas.
 These are liquids that fall somewhere in the distillation process between light gases and heavier liquids like kerosene.
 There are different grades of naphthas, and the class widely used as solvents also makes a very effective fuel for your torch.

 Many torch fuels on the market have also added low concentrations of Citronella or Lemongrass oil to repel insects.
 The Citronella scent confuses mosquitoes, making it difficult for them to locate a host.
-We’ve found that adding Eucalyptus oil is also a very effective way to shoo away the bugs.
-With or without added essential oil, tiki torch fuel will smoke, so it’s for outdoor use only.
+There are a variety of essential oils that are distastful to insects.
+With or without added essential oil, tiki torch fuel will smoke, so it's for outdoor use only.

-The absolute best mosquito tiki torch fuel is Firefly Tiki Torch Fuel with Eucalyptus.
-The Standard Hotel in Miami is one of our customers and they’re thrilled with the performance.
+The absolute best tiki torch fuel is Firefly Tiki Torch Fuel.
+The Standard Hotel in Miami is one of our customers and they're thrilled with the performance.

 To sum it up, the tiki torch oil you're buying is petroleum distillate specially selected for its safe, burning properties.
 Note the words "specially selected" – a can of solvent from the local Home Depot does NOT equal tiki torch fuel.
 Improvising on your torch oil means running the risk of poisoning your guests with toxic fumes or setting your patio ablaze.
 At the very least, using low-quality or non-torch fuels will gum up and clog the wick, which seriously limits your torch's performance.